 Cecilia believes that video can be an effective marketing tool.
 It helps draw attention to your brand, helping you elevate yourself with the details.
-It’s visually appealing and compelling.
+It’s visually appealing and compelling, which helps startups and small businesses attract more attention.
 Not only can you convey a lot through video, but you can also get a large amount of content through it.

 Just one video post can lead to write-ups, reviews, transcript, blog posts, infographics, and the list continues.
-Video provides you will so much material, and gives you flexibility in shaping that material to match certain formats.
+Video provides you will so much material to brand your startup, and gives you flexibility in shaping that material to match certain formats.

 Tips From Rachel Koretsky, Upace

-Rachel, founder of Upace, stressed the importance of having knowledge about your market and product.
-She found that having a fully developed product and greater understanding of what the market is like made her marketing strategy more successful.
+Rachel, founder of Upace, stressed the importance of having knowledge about your market and product when building your startup.
+She found that having a fully developed product and greater understanding of the market made her marketing strategy more successful.
 Startups need to understand their brand and purpose before entering the market.
-Through this, you can find members that believe in your product and create a loyal customer base.
+Knowing your brand ensures that you can find members that believe in your product and create a loyal customer base.

 Word-of-mouth is incredibly effective.
-Creating a conversation builds up user loyalty.
-Rather than simply pushing her product, Rachel showed users the benefits, how it can actually help them in their everyday lives.
+Creating a conversation builds user loyalty.
+Rather than simply pushing her product, Rachel showed users the benefits, proving how it can actually help them in their everyday lives.

 Rachel also found success in content marketing on different social media platforms.
 She provides content for Instagram, Twitter, Facebook, and LinkedIn accounts.
 The most important aspect of this kind of marketing though?
 Specializing the content.